-- (a) Credit cards remain the property of ANZ at all times. - (b) ANZ reserves the right to cancel a credit card at any time without prior notice and will provide notice as soon as practicable after the credit card is cancelled.
-If the credit card account is closed, all credit cards issued in relation to that credit card account will also be cancelled. - (c) If the credit card account has a positive (credit) balance when the credit card account is closed, ANZ will send the account holder a bank cheque for the closing credit balance of the account (unless those funds have been remitted as unclaimed money in accordance with the law). - (d) Examples of when ANZ may cancel a credit card include, without limitation, where a credit card has not been activated within 6 months of the date of the Letter of Offer relating to that credit card or where ANZ believes the use of the credit card account will cause loss to you or ANZ.
-This is not an exhaustive list of when ANZ may cancel a credit card and is a guide only.
+- (a) Credit cards remain the property of ANZ at all times. - (b) ANZ reserves the right to cancel a credit card at any time without prior notice and will provide notice as soon as practicable after the credit card is cancelled. - (c) ANZ reserves the right to close a credit card account at any time without prior notice and will provide notice as soon as practicable after the credit card account is closed. - (d) If the credit card account is closed, all credit cards issued in relation to that credit card account will also be cancelled. - (e) If the credit card account has a positive (credit) balance when the credit card account is closed, ANZ will send the account holder a bank cheque for the closing credit balance of the account (unless those funds have been remitted as unclaimed money in accordance with the law). - (f) Examples of when ANZ may cancel a credit card or close a credit card account include, without limitation, where a credit card has not been activated within 6 months of the date of the Letter of Offer relating to that credit card or where ANZ believes the use of the credit card account will cause loss to you or ANZ.
+This is not an exhaustive list of when ANZ may cancel a credit card or close a credit card account and is a quide only.